dave-hillier/VeOTP/README.md

 ```

 If the same parameters are provided to the Generator and Validator, then when you type the OTP shown in the Generator it should print that it is valid.

+## Extra

+I thought this seemed pretty simple, so first I knocked up a bash script that could be used to provide similar functionality.
+See [crypt.sh](crypt.sh).
+I used OpenSSL commands to create a key is used to encrypt and decrypt the expiry time.
+The problem with this is it generates long OTP.